 A peakup can be done using any of the long or echelle slits listed in Table 8.5

 as the APERTURE

 .
-You will (typically) want to specify the peakup aperture as the aperture used for the subsequent scientific observations, although it is possible to specify a smaller aperture than your program aperture if you require higher target acquisition centering accuracy.
+You will (typically) want to specify the peakup aperture as the aperture used for the subsequent scientific observations, although it is possible to specify a smaller aperture than your program aperture if you require higher target acquisition centering accuracy in wider slits (which normally do not require peak-ups).
+The slit-to-slit positioning accuracy is 0.005 arcsecond.
 Instances in which you may wish to utilize a smaller aperture for the acquisition are observations requiring accurate photometry (where the source should be properly centered in a wide slit) and bright-source acquisitions.
 Note that peakups using the NX0.2

 apertures (those with widths of 0.2 arcseconds in the dispersion direction) are no longer recommended as they provide no refinement in pointing over that routinely achieved in a normal ACQ

 on an offset target or to re-center after a few orbits), better positioning accuracy can be achieved with a narrower aperture, such as NX0.1

 For coronagraphic imaging, the bar and wedge positions on the 50CORON